ssgsa-us/ssgsa.us/README.md

 To learn more about this refer [Tailwind CSS Custom Colors Documentation](https://tailwindcss.com/docs/customizing-colors)

 Custom class "bg-blue-850" is created for color of hexcode "#003366".
+Custom class "bg-red-850" is created for color of hexcode "#cc0000".

+Variant 'group-hover' is added for 'display' property in this tailwind css config.